 What are the best cities in the United States?
 That’s a hard call – the United States has 14 cities with a population of over 1 million and 337 cities with a population between 100,000 and 1 million.

 Some of these cities are world-famous, some not so much.

 In addition to the variety of cities, the United States also has so much ethnic and cultural diversity.
 For example, you will hear so many different languages and accents when walking the streets of New York City.

-According to a United Nations study, the United States welcomes over a million migrants every year, and it’s the country with the highest number of foreign residents living inside its borders (45.8 millions).
+According to a United Nations study, the United States welcomes over a million migrants every year, and it’s the country with the highest number of foreign residents living inside its borders (45.8 million).

-Tourists regularly choose the United States as a vacation destination because the country offers a huge variety of attractions that please the whole family: from cultural rides and adventure tourism, to the possibility of experimenting the unique lifestyle of the Americans.
+Tourists regularly choose the United States as a vacation destination because the country offers a huge variety of attractions that please the whole family: from cultural rides and adventure tourism to the possibility of experimenting with the unique lifestyle of the Americans.

 The 10 Best Cities In The United States

 There is little doubt that New York is one of the best cities in the country.